By Holly Giles | Motherhood

 I had to choke back tears.

-I am still that twenty-something, just starting out, in the photograph
+In my mind, I am still that twenty-something, just starting out, in the photograph

 with my husband that I pass each day in our hallway.